-In addition to the 10 foods listed below, also be sure to avoid any food labeled as “diet,” “light,” or “fat-free.”
+Also the 8 foods listed below, as well make sure to avoid any food labeled as “diet,” “light,” or “fat-free.”
 In order to remove fat or natural calories, they are replaced with chemicals that are dangerous to your body.

 The list of the worst 10 foods that cause cancer: